alangmeier/obsidian-template/notes/QUICKSTART.md

 This template comes with auto folder organisation when using the templates to create new pages, but you can use whatever folder structure you prefer.

 These file can be easily shared, backed-up, etc. For instance, if you need to share all notes for a give project, just copy the project folder and send it.

+Having the files on your computer means you can easily put them in a Google Drive/OneDrive, or use `git` to backup your files.

+You can also just export any page to a pdf.

 ## PAKMAT Approach